 - 9.1 One of your Directors viz.
-Mr. Aarsh S. Shah retires by rotation in terms of the Articles of Association of the Company.
-However, being eligible offers himself for reappointment. - 9.2 The Members at the AGM of the Company held on 24th September, 2021 re-appointed Mr. Sanjay S. Shah as Managing Director, Mr. Aarsh S. Shah as Joint Managing Director and Ms. Rita S. Shah as Whole Time Director of the Company for a period of 3 years from 1st December, 2021 to 30th November, 2024. - 9.3 The Company has received necessary declaration from each Independent Director of the Company under Section 149(7) of the Companies Act, 2013 (the Act) that they meet with the criteria of their independence laid down in Section 149(6) of the Act.
+Mr. Aarsh S. Shah (DIN: 05294294) retires by rotation in terms of the Articles of Association of the Company.
+However, being eligible offers himself for reappointment. - 9.2 The Company has appointed Ms. Vishalakshi Chandramouli (DIN: 03594109) as Non-Executive Non Independent Director of the Company w.e.f 1st September, 2023. - 9.3 The Company has appointed Ms. Khyati Shah (DIN: 09430457) and Mr. Jignesh Parikh (DIN: 01303311) as Non-Executive Independent Directors of the Company w.e.f 6th November, 2023 - 9.4 The Company has appointed Mr. Sunil Marathe (DIN: 08777180) as Whole time Director Technical w.e.f.
+6th November, 2023. - 9.5 Ms. Rita S. Shah (DIN: 01515340) has step down from the position as Whole-time Director to Director (Non-Executive) w.e.f.
+6th November, 2023.
+She will continue to act as Director (Non-Executive) of the Company. - 9.6 The Board in their meeting held on 22nd July, 2024, based on the recommendation of the Nomination and Remuneration Committee and subject to approval of members/shareholders, have: - Re-appointed Mr. Sanjay S. Shah (DIN: 01515296), as Managing Director of the Company w.e.f.
+1st December, 2024 for a period of 3 years - Re-appointed Mr. Aarsh S. Shah (DIN: 05294294), as Joint Managing Director of the Company w.e.f.
+1st December, 2024 for a period of 3 years. - 9.7 The Company has received necessary declaration from each Independent Director of the Company under Section 149(7) of the Companies Act, 2013 (the Act) that they meet with the criteria of their independence laid down in Section 149(6) of the Act.
 The Independent Director shall enroll his / her name in the Databank, being maintained by Indian Institute of Corporate Affairs to qualify as an Independent Director.
-The enrollment of Independent Directors has been completed and they have furnished the declaration affirming their compliance to the Board with the provisions contained under sub rule 1 & 2 of Rule 6 of Companies (Appointment & Qualification of Directors) Rules. - 9.4 Brief profile of the Director who is being appointed or re-appointed as required under Regulations 36(3) of Listing Regulations, 2015 and Secretarial Standard on General Meetings is provided in the notice for the forthcoming AGM of the Company. - 9.5 Mr. Jhonny George Kudilil resigned from the post of Chief Financial Officer of the Company w.e.f.
-31st October, 2021.
-Mr. Dharmesh R. Thaker, has been appointed as Chief Financial Officer of the Company w.e.f.
-31st October, 2021. - 9.6 The Board of Directors duly met 11 times during the financial year under review. - 9.7 Formal Annual Evaluation:
+The enrollment of Independent Directors has been completed and they have furnished the declaration affirming their compliance to the Board with the provisions contained under sub rule 1 & 2 of Rule 6 of Companies (Appointment & Qualification of Directors) Rules. - 9.8 Brief profile of the Directors who are being appointed or re-appointed as required under Regulations 36(3) of Listing Regulations, 2015 and Secretarial Standard on General Meetings is provided in the notice for the forthcoming AGM of the Company. - 9.9 The Board of Directors duly met 9 times during the financial year under review.

+9.10 Formal Annual Evaluation: